-Cilantro needs its own space in the garden where you can harvest and then let it go to seed.
+Cilantro needs its own space in the garden where you can harvest it and then let it go to seed.
 It grows fast in the cool weather of spring and fall, creating a rosette of lacy leaves.
-When the weather gets warm, the plant sends up a long, lanky flower stalk that bears flat umbels of white or pinkish blossoms which later produce coriander seeds.
-Plant it in a bed devoted to herbs where it can reseed, or in a corner of the vegetable garden.
+When the weather gets warm, the plant sends up a long, lanky flower stalk bearing flat umbels of white or pinkish blossoms which later produce coriander seeds.
+Plant cilantro in a bed devoted to herbs where it can reseed, or in a corner of the vegetable garden.

 In mild climates, cilantro makes a handsome winter companion to pansies.
 Leaves withstand a light frost.

 Grow cilantro in full sun and well-drained soil with a pH of 6.2 to 6.8; it will tolerate light shade in the South and Southwest where the sun is intense.
-In the South and Southwest, plant in the fall or the spring about a month before the last frost.
+In the South and Southwest, plant 12 to 18 inches apart in the fall or the spring about a month before the last frost.
 Fall is the ideal time to plant in zones 8, 9, and 10 because the plants will last through until the weather heats up in late spring.
-When plants begin to bloom, the foliage becomes scarce; for steady harvest, set out transplants every 3 to 4 weeks until the weather gets warm in spring, or until the first frost of fall.
-The flavor of leaves as the plants flower is less aromatic, too.
+When plants begin to bloom, the foliage becomes scarce; for steady harvest, set out plants every 3 to 4 weeks until the weather gets warm in spring, or until the first frost of fall.

 Cilantro frequently self sows.
 As seeds fall to the ground, little plants often come up during the season and the following spring.

 You can harvest cilantro’s foliage continually in the cooler months of spring and fall and through winter in areas without hard freezes.
-Harvest by cutting the leafy stems near ground level; they will be 6 to 12 inches long.
+Harvest by cutting the leafy stems near ground level; most will be around 6 to 12 inches long.
 Avoid cutting more than one-third of the leaves at one time, or you may weaken the plant.
-Fertilize with fish emulsion or Bonnie Herb & Vegetable Plant Food after 4 or 5 harvests.
+Fertilize with Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food or fish emulsion after 4 or 5 harvests.

 Harvest the seeds by clipping the brown, round seed heads; place upside down in a paper bag.
 In a few days, the round husks will dry and split in two, dropping the edible seed inside.
 Don’t delay seed harvest, or the weak stems will fall over.